Buying A New Snow Blower

 - Do you want your new snow blower to run the second time you use it?
-Of course you do and the insure that I am going to suggest that you go out and buy a new sealed gas can.
+Of course, you do and to insure that it does I am going to suggest that you go out and buy a new sealed gas can.
 The biggest issue with owner’s new snow blowers not running well is using old gas or using an old gas can to fill it with.
 Why?
 If you are using ethanol blended fuel it easily absorbs moisture from the air.
 You can’t see this moisture in the bottom of your old gas can, but it’s there.
 You use this old fuel that was in the fuel can.
 This moisture gets into your carb and keeps the fuel from flowing through the carb properly.
 It won’t start.
 (Yes, I know the old mower runs fine on that old fuel)

 So take your old can, pour the fuel into your car.
 Then hang it upside down so the spout is hanging down and let it dry out for 6 hours.
 Every time it rains or snows do the same thing.

 Or buy a new fuel, sealed can.
+No Spill Fuel Can.

 Or buy a new fuel, sealed can.
+No Spill Fuel Can.